a280558071/ryanwangzf.github.io/_pages/about.md

 I appreciate researches with reproducibility, and interpretability in mathematics, rather than those striving for incremental performance with massive implementation tricks.
 I have been studying in data subsampling, in order to quantitatively measure data's *quality* and improve the machine learning model's robustness and performance with selected sub samples.
 Currently, my interests lie on four points:

+**Counterfactual learning**
-- **Counterfactual learning**.
-Learning from sparse and selective labeled user-item pairs to estimate true interests of users.
+:  Learning from sparse and selective labeled user-item pairs to estimate true interests of users.
 I am working on new counterfactual learning regime for debiasing policy to improve policy fairness and global utility for all users.

+**Semi-supervised learning**
-- **Semi-supervised learning**.
-Using limited labeled data to do pseudo label imputation, and doing label calibration by influence subsampling methods.
+:  Using limited labeled data to do pseudo label imputation, and doing label calibration by influence subsampling methods.

-- **Graph neural network**.
-Leveraging GNN to learn representations from knowledge graph, for better information retrieval system.
+**Distributionally robust subsampling**
-- **Distributionally robust subsampling**.
-Developing distributionally robust influence function (IF) that measures one sample's influence over a set of distributions, rather than specific one, to improve robustness of IF subsampling.
+:  Developing distributionally robust influence function (IF) that measures one sample's influence over a set of distributions, rather than specific one, to improve robustness of IF subsampling.

+**Graph neural network**
+:  Leveraging GNN to learn representations from knowledge graph, for better information retrieval system.

 Besides, I also work in AI's application in smart building and construction, with Professor Khalid M. Mosalam.